Factual/engine-segment-integration-android/README.md

 import com.factual.engine.analytics.*;
 ```

-## Use within your own custom Engine client receiver/listener
+## Full user journey tracking

-In your implementation of `FactualClientReceiver` or `FactualClientListener` (see [Requirements](#requirements)), simply add one line of code to the `onStarted` method.
+In your implementation of `UserJourneyReceiver` (see [Requirements](#requirements)), simply add a few lines of code to the `onUserJourneyEvent` method.

-### To track the entire user journey

 ```
-AnalyticsEngineUtil.trackUserJourney();
+// we assume that you already instantiated an Analytics object Analytics analytics = Analytics.with(getContext().getApplicationContext());

+AnalyticsEngineUtil.trackUserJourneyEvent(userJourneyEvent, analytics);
 ```

-This method call configures Engine in two ways:

-* it registers an action with Engine that calls Segment's Track API
-* it registers a Circumstance to take this action whenever you are **at** any one
-  of the 100+ millon places in Factual's [Global Places](http://www.factual.com/products/global) dataset, at any time
+This function will call Segment's Track API whenever you are **at** any one of the 100+ millon places in Factual's [Global Places](http://www.factual.com/products/global) dataset, at any time.

-### To track user defined Circumstances only
+## Selective user journey tracking via Circumstance

 First register the bundled tracking action handler with Engine:

 ```
-AnalyticsEngineUtil.addUserJourneyActionReceiver();
+// this may be invoked before or after Engine has been started AnalyticsEngineUtil.addUserJourneyActionReceiver();
 ```

+* when creating programmatic Circumstances
-Then for programmatically created Circumstances, use `AnalyticsEngineUserJourneyActionReceiver.ACTION_ID` as the action id to map your Circumstance to.
-For
+  * use `AnalyticsEngineTrackActionReceiver.ACTION_ID` as the action id to map your Circumstance to
-user defined Circumstances created in the Engine Garage, map them to a new action id called `factual-segment-user-journey-action-id`.
+* when creating Circumstances in the [Engine Garage](https://engine.factual.com/garage)
+  * map them to [this](library/src/main/java/com/factual/engine/analytics/AnalyticsEngineTrackActionReceiver.java#L12) action

+### Caveats
+* If you implement both full and selective user journey tracking, there is potential to track the same place visit twice
+* Place visits recorded by selective tracking include the Circumstance id and name, and the rest of the information is the same
+* Unless you are okay with duplicate place visits, we recommend using the library to track either full or selective user journey but not both

 ## Roll your own location tracking strategy

-The bundled utility class [AnalyticsEngineUtil](https://github.com/Factual/segment-analytics-factual-engine-android/blob/master/library/src/main/java/com/factual/engine/analytics/AnalyticsEngineUtil.java)
+The bundled utility class [AnalyticsEngineUtil](library/src/main/java/com/factual/engine/analytics/AnalyticsEngineUtil.java)
-provides other methods  you can invoke from your own custom action handler(s) to fine tune which location events you wish to track.
+provides other methods you can invoke from your own custom receivers and listeners to fine tune which location events you wish to track.

-## Reference implementation of FactualClientReceiver
+## Reference implementation of UserJourneyReceiver

-Easily test this library by starting Engine with the bundled [AnalyticsEngineClientReceiver](https://github.com/Factual/segment-analytics-factual-engine-android/blob/master/library/src/main/java/com/factual/engine/analytics/AnalyticsEngineClientReceiver.java),
+Easily test this library by starting Engine with the bundled [AnalyticsEngineUserJourneyReferenceReceiver](library/src/main/java/com/factual/engine/analytics/AnalyticsEngineUserJourneyReferenceReceiver.java),
-which is a reference implemenation of `FactualClientReceiver`.
+which is a reference implemenation of `UserJourneyReceiver`.

-**Note**: We strongly encourage you to use your own implementation of `FactualClientReceiver` in Production to have full control over Engine behavior in addition to invoking Segment's Track API.
+**Note**: We strongly encourage you to use your own implementation of `UserJourneyReceiver` in Production to have full control over Engine behavior in addition to invoking Segment's Track API.

 # License